Hangchow University: Wartime relocation

-As the Second Sino-Japanese War broke out, the college moved from Hangchow to Tengchi in November 1937.
-However, as Kwangteh and neighbouring areas fell to the Japanese, the autumn term was forced to end in December, as defeated Chinese soldiers crowded into the town of Tengchi.
+As the Second Sino-Japanese War broke out, the college moved from Hangzhou to Tunxi in November 1937.
+However, as Guangde and neighbouring areas fell to the Japanese, the autumn term was forced to end in December, as defeated Chinese soldiers crowded into the town of Tengchi.
 The college resumed operation in the spring term of 1938 in cooperation with the University of Shanghai, St. John's University, and other refugee Christian colleges in Shanghai as the Associated Christian Colleges.
 During the time, the college developed into a university with an arts college, a College of Business, and an Engineering College.

 With the outbreak of the Pacific War, the Shanghai International Settlement fell to the Japanese in December 1941.
-The university moved to Shaowu, Fukien, on the campus of Fukien Christian University in autumn 1942.
-The university opened its Engineering College in Kweiyang in autumn 1943 on the wartime campus of the Great China University.
-The Shaowu campus was closed in June 1944 due to further Japanese invasion nearby, with its students transferred to Amoy University in Tingchow.
-Due to further Japanese invasion near Kweiyang in December 1944, the engineering college was again dismissed, until it reopened in Chungking as part of an associated university with Soochow University School of Law and University of Shanghai Business School.
+The university moved to Shaowu, Fujian (Fukien), on the campus of Fukien Christian University in autumn 1942.
+The university opened its Engineering College in Guiyang in autumn 1943 on the wartime campus of the Great China University.
+The Shaowu campus was closed in June 1944 due to further Japanese invasion nearby, with its students transferred to Amoy University in Tingzhou.
+Due to further Japanese invasion near Guiyang in December 1944, the engineering college was again dismissed, until it reopened in Chongqing as part of an associated university with Soochow University School of Law and University of Shanghai Business School.
 With the Japanese surrender in August 1945, the associated university continued its work until the end of spring term in 1946.

 Meanwhile, as not all students retreated to the inland, the university continued to offer courses in Shanghai.
 In autumn 1943, a number of Hangchow faculty who remained in Shanghai formed East China University in cooperation with Soochow University faculty in Shanghai, which was further joined by St. John's University and was renamed as East China Union University in spring 1945.